Venus Engine: Venus VI, Venus Engine HD II – 2010

-According to Panasonic, Venus VI adds “Intelligent Resolution”, better Face Recognition and an advanced noise reduction system which applies noise reduction (NR) to luminance noise and chromatic noise separately.
+According to Panasonic, Venus VI adds “Intelligent Resolution”, efficient Face Recognition and an advanced noise reduction system which applies noise reduction (NR) to luminance noise and chromatic noise separately.
 This engine is used in DMC-ZS5 and ZS10.

 There are many things in common, but in each case some functions have been added as a minor change from the previous chip.